tercanfurkan/ourplace/rfc.md

 - It should also have a web app
 - Most important features are:
     - group chat
     - support only text messages in the beginning
-    - audio, standard & animated emojis, images and polls can be added later
+    - support for standard & animated emojis, polls and events can be added later
+    - support for audio messages and audio group calls can be added much later
 - Indicating online presence is not business critical.
 Can be considered later
 - It should limit a user to login on a single mobile device and web client at the same time.
 Similar to Whatsapp
 - It should push notifications to users.